Alcohol and Fatty Liver Disease: Why You Should Stop NOW

 Afterwards, I decided that I could treat myself with a non-alcoholic beer every now and then (usually during the hot days of summer or when I go out with friends).

-It hasn’t done any apparent harm to me, but I also try to drink no more than a maximum of 3 non alcoholic beers in any given week and I only have them on very rare occasions – so definitely not on a weekly basis!
+It hasn’t done any apparent harm to me, but I also try to drink no more than a maximum of 3 non alcoholic beers in any given week, and I only have them on very rare occasions – so not every week!

 I have also moved to alcohol free wine, and I wrote more in depth about it here.
-I only drink that on VERY rare occasions (maybe one or twice a year) and I only drank it AFTER reversing my fatty liver.
+Again, it’s something that I only rarely consume – and if I have alcohol free wine, I won’t have alcohol free beer (and vice-versa).

 All in all, I would recommend anyone who is still trying to reverse their condition to stay away even from non-alcoholic beers or wines.
 These still have tons of carbs and lots of calories, so eat and drink as clean as possible until you reverse it.

-After you reverse it, don’t start drinking alcohol again!
-Instead, if you really-really feel the need to, try some of the non-alcoholic options, but make sure that there is 0% alcohol (some drinks still have something like 0.5%) and only have them on very rare occasions.
+After that, don’t start drinking alcohol again!
+Instead, if you really-really feel the need to, try some of the non-alcoholic options, but make sure that there is 0% alcohol (some drinks still have something like 0.5%) and don’t overdo it.

 That’s how I did it and it seems to have worked fine.
 It’s your choice here, but at least you know what it worked for me.
 You’ll see that never drinking again is not really the nightmare that it seems to be when you first hear it!